Table of Contents

 - Consider getting cloud storage so that you can upload your video straight to the cloud once you’ve finished recording.
 You can also use this to download and edit the videos on your computer.

 - Use a tripod.
-There are plenty of tripods out there which can be suitable for phones, you may just need an adapter (like this universal one at $20) to make it fit properly.
+There are plenty of tripods out there which can be suitable for phones, you may just need an adapter (like this universal one for under $20) to make it fit properly.
 Nothing says ‘unprofessional’ like handheld camera work.
 Remember, you’re making guitar videos, not the sequel to the Blair Witch Project!

 - Ensure the lighting is right.
 We have a full section on lighting below.
 It is always vital to get the lighting correct when shooting a video, but this is especially true with phone cameras.
 They have small sensors which means they struggle to let in as much light as some of the camera lenses which come with DSLRs.